Eigenvalue asymptotics for the damped wave equation on metric graphs: Number of distinct high-frequency abscissas

+We define a bipartite graph and state its main property.
+For more details see e.g.~\cite{Di}. \begin{definition} A graph is \emph{bipartite} if it admits partition into two classes such that every edge ends in different classes. \end{definition}

+\begin{proposition} A graph is bipartite iff it does not have any closed cycle of odd length. \end{proposition}

+The main result of the paper can be written in terms of $\mu_\infty(I)$ in the following way. \begin{theorem} Let $\Gamma$ be an equilateral graph with $N$ edges of length one, with coupling given by~(\ref{eq-coupling}) and with damping and potential functions $a_j(x)\in C^1[0,1]$, $b_j(x)\in C^0[0,1]$, possibly discontinuous at the vertices. \begin{enumerate} \item[i)] The measure $\mu_\infty$ is atomic with atoms with measures given by $\frac{m_i}{2N}$ with $m_i$ being a positive integer.
+The number of atoms is at most $2N$ and ${\ds \sum_{i=1}^{\alpha_c} m_{i} = 2N}$. \item[ii)] If the graph is bipartite with Robin coupling on the boundary and standard coupling otherwise, then all $m_{i}$'s are even. \item[iii)] For a tree graph with Robin coupling on the boundary and standard coupling otherwise, having all vertices of odd degree, there always exists a damping for which the maximum possible number of~$N$ atoms allowed by i) and ii) is achieved. \end{enumerate} \end{theorem}

+\begin{remark} {\rm We present a systematic procedure to determine the polynomial whose solutions yield the high-frequency abscissas. \begin{enumerate} \item Given a graph with commensurate edges, introduce new vertices of degree two to make the graph equilateral; \item For an equilateral graph with edges of length $l_0$ use the construction of Lemma~\ref{lem-l0} to obtain an equilateral graph with unit lengths; \item Replace the damping on each edge by its average and make all potentials equal to zero (using Theorem~\ref{thm-onlyaverage}); \item Construct a secular equation by first constructing two independent solutions $\sinh{(\tilde \lambda_j(\lambda) x)}$ and $\cosh{(\tilde \lambda_j(\lambda) x)}$ on each edge and then use the coupling conditions~(\ref{eq-coupling}); \item Determine the leading term of the secular equation and replace $\tilde\lambda_j(\lambda)$ by $c_0^{(s)}+\bar a_j$ in the arguments of the hyperbolic functions; \item Determine the roots $z_i$ of the corresponding polynomial equation in $z = \mathrm{e}^{c_0^{(s)}}$ and $\omega_0$, the real parts of $c_0^{(s)}$, as $\ln{|z_i|}$. \end{enumerate} }\end{remark}

-Our next aim is to bound the number of sequences of eigenvalues with different real parts.
-We give an upper bound on the number of these sequences for an equilateral graph with general coupling conditions. \begin{lemma} Let $\Gamma$ be an equilateral graph with $N$ edges of the length $1$.
+For the proof of the Theorem~\ref{thm-main} we will use the following lemmata.
+First, we give an upper bound on the number of these sequences for an equilateral graph with general coupling conditions. \begin{lemma} Let $\Gamma$ be an equilateral graph with $N$ edges of the length $1$.
 Let us assume a damped wave equation on $\Gamma$ with damping and potential functions constant on each edge $a_j(x)\equiv a_j$, $b_j(x) \equiv b_j$ and with general coupling given by~(\ref{eq-coupling}) for a given unitary matrix $U$.
 Then there exist numbers $n_0 \in \mathbb{N}$, $c_0^{(s)}\in \mathbb{C}$, $s = 1, \dots, 2N$ and $c_1 \in \mathbb{R}$ such that for every $n \geq n_0$ all eigenvalues of $H$ are within the following set